hippke/adi/README.md

 ![Image](http://www.jaekle.info/c4.png "Img1")

 ## Light curve
 Of course, we might we wondering what the calculated transit light curve looks like.
-Here is the scatter (again in red) and the best-fit transit shape (black line)
+Here is the scatter (again in red) and the best-fit transit shape (black line):

 ![Image](http://www.jaekle.info/c1.png "Img1")

-And again with a zoom into the last ~20 days
+And again with a zoom into the last ~15 days

 ![Image](http://www.jaekle.info/c3.png "Img1")

+## Video
+Finally, we can make a video of the whole thing...